Abba Seraphim

-William Henry Hugo Newman-Norton (born 27 February 1948, died 12 November 2025) was a British independent Oriental Orthodox bishop.
-He was the Patriarch of Glastonbury and head of the British Orthodox Church (BOC) with the title of British Patriarch and is known as Abba Seraphim.
+William Henry Hugo Newman-Norton (27 February 1948 – 12 November 2025) was a British independent Oriental Orthodox bishop.
+He was the Patriarch of Glastonbury and head of the British Orthodox Church (BOC) with the title of British Patriarch and was known as Abba Seraphim.

 In 1975, Norton also succeeded William Bernard Crow as head of the Order of the Holy Wisdom.

-Early and private life
+Background

 Norton was born on 27 February 1948.